 Limit on departmental credit for courses taken elsewhere.
 A student must take at least 5 of the 10 core and elective courses required for the Economics major at Brandeis or through an approved study abroad program.
-Students should expect to take Econ 25a and 26b, the two foundational literacy practicums, at Brandeis.

 Statistics.
 Math 36a AND 36b may substitute for Econ 83a.
 Psychology majors may substitute Psyc 51a for Econ 83a, Politics majors may substitute Pol 52a for Econ 83a, and Biology majors may substitute Biol 51a for Econ 83a.
 However, Math 8a, the statistics classes offered by Business (Bus 1b, 51b, and 51a), and AP Statistics can NOT substitute for Econ 83a.
-NOTE: Students who have had a different statistics course, either at Brandeis or another university (normal for transfer students), may not have had the coverage of regression analysis that Econ 83a provides.
+NOTE: Students who have had a different statistics course, either at Brandeis or another university (common for transfer students), may not have had the coverage of regression analysis that Econ 83a provides.
 In such cases, the student should get a syllabus for Econ 83a and attend the final (regression) section of that course.